-FIFA requires full payment to freelancers within 30 days of completing their work.
+FIFA requires full payment to NYC freelancers within 30 days of completing their work.
 FIFA also requires hiring parties to provide a written contract if the freelancer performs at least $800 of work over a four-month period.
 FIFA also forbids hiring parties from offering freelancers less money in exchange for quicker payment, and FIFA forbids retaliation against freelancers who pursue claims for non-payment.

 Do I qualify as a “freelancer” under FIFA?

 FIFA defines who qualifies as a “freelance worker” very broadly.
 You qualify as a freelancer entitled to special benefits under FIFA as long as you perform any sort of service in exchange for compensation in NYC.
 You qualify even if you have a company, so long as the company has no other employees.
 Only salespeople, attorneys, medical professionals, and government contract work are excluded.
 In sum, FIFA covers nearly all individuals hired as independent contractors for pay.

 What are my rights under FIFA?